has occurred,

 Any person who fails to take all reasonable steps to comply with the

-requirements of an information notice is subject to a civil penalty under section
+requirements of an information notice is subject to a civil penalty under

 21